carlosharo/front-end-review/HTML5/README.md

 **summary:** 'Contains a visible heading for a 'details' element'
 **time:** 'Identifies the time and date'

-#### HTML5 Input Types
+## **HTML5 Input Types**

 **number:** 'defines a numeric input field.
-You can also set restrictions on what numbers are accepted', **date:** 'is used for input fields that should contain a date', **time:** 'allows the user to select a time (no time zone)', **range:** 'defines a control for entering a number whose exact value is not important.
+You can also set restrictions on what numbers are accepted'.
+**date:** 'is used for input fields that should contain a date'.
+**time:** 'allows the user to select a time (no time zone)'.
+**range:** 'defines a control for entering a number whose exact value is not important.
 Default range is 0 to 100.
-You can set restrictions on what numbers are accepted with the min, max, and step attributes:', **color:** 'is used for input fields that should contain a color.
-Depending on browser support, a color picker can show up in the input field.', **email:** 'the e-mail address can be automatically validated when submitted.
-Some smartphones recognize the email type, and add ".com" to the keyboard to match email input', **month:** 'allows the user to select a month and year', **search:** 's used for search fields (a search field behaves like a regular text field)', **tel:** 'is used for input fields that should contain a telephone number.
-Note: The tel type is currently only supported in Safari 8.', **url:** 'the url field can be automatically validated when submitted.
-Some smartphones recognize the url type, and adds ".com" to the keyboard to match url input', **week:** 'allows the user to select a week and year',

-#### graphic elements
+You can set restrictions on what numbers are accepted with the min, max, and step attributes:'.
+**color:** 'is used for input fields that should contain a color.
+Depending on browser support, a color picker can show up in the input field.'.
+**email:** 'the e-mail address can be automatically validated when submitted.
+Some smartphones recognize the email type, and add ".com" to the keyboard to match email input'.
+**month:** 'allows the user to select a month and year'.
+**search:** 's used for search fields (a search field behaves like a regular text field)'.
+**tel:** 'is used for input fields that should contain a telephone number.
+Note: The tel type is currently only supported in Safari 8.'.
+**url:** 'the url field can be automatically validated when submitted.
+Some smartphones recognize the url type, and adds ".com" to the keyboard to match url input'.
+**week:** 'allows the user to select a week and year'

+## **graphic elements**

 **svg:** 'is a container for SVG graphics.',
 ```
 <svg width="100" height="100">